demensky/demensky.com/en/index.md

 Developing of the library of directives and components on the up-to-date Angular version for using by various commands on different projects.

-All the components were developed using `OnPush` technology and the immutable data. `<ng-template>` was actively used for customizing the components with no need to create similar components with the same functionality, but different content.
+All the components were developed using `OnPush` strategy and the immutable data. `<ng-template>` was actively used for customizing the components with no need to create similar components with the same functionality, but different content.